signon-project/wp4-text2gloss/README.md

 The `--port` argument is only required if it differs from the default (`5000`).

 To run the code, the inference server must be running (see below).
 You can disable many of the other components, as we only need spaCy for this pipeline.
 (Of course the command below only works if you have built the image first.)
+This is discussed in more detail in the section [below](#fastapi-inference-server).

 ```shell
 docker run --env NO_SBERT=true --env NO_AMR=true --env NO_DB=true --rm -d --name text2gloss -p 5000:5000 text2gloss-img